Hello and thanks for dropping by.

-Well, here we are still in strange and troubling times for so many people.
+Well, here we are, Lockdown 2, and still in strange and troubling times for so many people.
 As a writer of 30+ years sitting in my attic from 9 to 5 most days, it’s something I’m used to.
 I’ve … not … gone … mad.

 These past few years, I’ve been writing thrillers and it’s strange how much of a theme ‘lockdown’ is through each of them.

 In Sweet William, Raymond Orrey, a man who has been locked up in a psychiatric unit for months on end, breaks out and goes searching for his fostered child, William – he wants to re-unite with him and run away to start a new life together in the South of France.

 Mr Todd’s Reckoning sees unemployed father and son, Malcolm and Adrian Todd, living in a small, cramped bungalow during one of the hottest summers on record – and it’s driving one of them insane.
 (Pleased to say this book has been optioned for a TV series by AbbottVision, makers of Cracker and Shameless.)

 My latest thriller, The Scribbler, the first in a series of Gayther & Carrie detective novels, features a serial killer who … well, I’d best not say too much.
 What I can say is that The Scribbler killed a series of gay men through the late 1980s and early 1990s.
 Gayther and Carrie lead the LGBTQ+ Cold Cases Team in Suffolk and there’s been a new death featuring The Scribbler’s modus operandi.